-Reasons Behind Polysubstance Dependence
+Reasons Behind Multiple Addictions

-A large factor that can make treatment difficult for those with an addiction to multiple substances is the fact that many of these people attempt to conceal one or more of the substances that they are addicted to.
+A significant factor that can make treatment difficult for those with an addiction to multiple substances is the fact that many of these people attempt to conceal one or more of the substances that they are addicted to.
 Such as attending treatment for their heroin addiction but not disclosing that they also use alcohol heavily.
-Not only can this be a danger during detox if they need to be weaned from both substances, but as well as during the course of treatment the underlying factors of both may not be addressed.
-It is critical that the factors behind all of their addictions get addressed to fully handle their struggle and give them the best chance at long term recovery and sobriety.
+Not only can this be a danger during detox if they need to be weaned from both substances, but as well as during treatment the underlying factors of both may not be addressed.
+It is critical that the factors behind all of their addictions get addressed to handle their struggle fully and give them the best chance at long term recovery and sobriety.

 It can be distressing to find out that your loved one is an addict in general, and even worse when they are struggling with several substances.
-The important thing to remember is that the situation is not only filled with despair and in fact there is help out there.
+The important thing to remember is that the situation is not only filled with despair and in fact, but there is also help out there.
 While your loved one may be having a hard time with their addiction, it is possible for them to overcome their struggle and make it into long term recovery.
 Their best chance at recovery is by far going to be attending a long term inpatient treatment center.

 Best Drug Rehab Offers a Solution